Skip to content

 Key Takeaways

-• Gitleaks is faster and simpler — ideal as a pre-commit hook that blocks secrets before they enter git history.
+• Gitleaks is faster and simpler โ€” ideal as a pre-commit hook that blocks secrets before they enter git history.

-• TruffleHog's killer feature is credential verification — it tests whether detected secrets are still active, reducing false positive triage.
+• TruffleHog's killer feature is credential verification โ€” it tests whether detected secrets are still active, reducing false positive triage.

 • For most teams, running Gitleaks pre-commit and TruffleHog in CI/CD gives the best coverage: speed at commit time, depth in the pipeline.

 Gitleaks is the fast, lightweight option.
 It scans git repositories for secrets using regex patterns, runs in milliseconds as a pre-commit hook, and produces output in SARIF format for GitHub Advanced Security integration.
-Install it, configure a .gitleaks.toml, and you have pre-commit blocking in five minutes.

-TruffleHog goes deeper.
-It detects 800+ secret types across git repositories, S3 buckets, Docker images, Slack, Jenkins, and other sources.
-Its standout feature is credential verification: TruffleHog tests whether a detected secret is still active by attempting authentication against the service.
-This eliminates the class of false positives where a credential matches a pattern but has already been revoked.
+Credential verification is its defining feature: TruffleHog tests whether a detected secret is still active by attempting authentication against the service.
+That removes the class of false positives where a credential matches a pattern but has already been revoked.

 The short answer: Use Gitleaks as your pre-commit hook for speed.
 Use TruffleHog in your CI/CD pipeline for depth and verification.
 Most security teams run both.